-Summary - Round robin architecture
+Summary -Round robin architecture

-- This is the simplest architecture devoid of interrupts or shared-data concerns However several problems arise from its simplicity: - If a device has a response time constraints this architecture has problems (e.g. if in the example device Z has a deadline of 15 ms and A and B take 10 ms each.) - If any one of the cases at the worst take 5 seconds, the system would have a max. response time of 5 seconds, which would make it less appealing. - Architecture is not robust.
+- This is the simplest architecture devoid of interrupts or shared-data concerns - However several problems arise from its simplicity: - If a device has a response time constraints this architecture has problems (e.g. if in the example device Z has a deadline of 15 ms and A and B take 10 ms each.) - If any one of the cases at the worst take 5 seconds, the system would have a max, response time of 5 seconds, which would make it less appealing. - Architecture is not robust.
 Addition of a single device might cause all deadlines to be missed.

-- Allows some control of software execution - Gives more control over priorities. - Based on Round Robin, but interrupts deal with urgent timing requirements. - Interrupts a) service hardware and b) set flags - Main routine checks flags and does any lower priority follow-up processing.
+Kizito NKUHIKIYEYEZU, Ph.D.
+Embedded Software Architectures November 28, 2022 11 / 20 Kizito NKURIKIYEYEZU, Ph.D.
+Embedded Software Architectures November 28, 2022 12 / 20 Round-robin with interrupts Allows some control of software execution Gives more control over priorities.
+Round-ro obin with in nterrupts Based on Round Robin, but interrupts deal with urgent timing requirements.
+FIG 4.
+Round robin with interrupts Interrupts a) service hardware and b) set flags Main routine checks flags and does any lower priority filterers and for the second follow-up_processing Bajer, M. (2014).

-1Bajer, M. (2014).
 Embedded software development in research environment: A practical guide for non-experts.
-Proceedings - 2014 3rd Mediterranean Conference on Embedded Computing, MECO 2014 - Including ECyPS 2014, (October), 66-71. https://doi.org/10.1109/meco.2014.6862660
+Proceedings - 2014 3rd Kizito NKURIKIYEYEZU, Ph.D.
+Embedded Software Architectures November 28, 2022 13 / 20

-FIG 4.
-Round robin with interrupts
+Round-robin with interrupts